-Winter sea ice conditions were favourable during 2006 off West Greenland.
+Winter sea ice conditions were not as favourable during 2007 off West Greenland than during the previous year.
 The sea ice drift has a significant offshore component which is called the "West Ice".
-The southernmost location of the ice edge of "West Ice" was found around mid-January off Maniitsoq/Sukkertoppen (Fig. 8), one and a half month earlier than during 2005.
+The southernmost location of the ice edge of "West Ice" was found around mid-April off Simiutak (Fig. 9), one month later than during 2006.
 Multi-year sea ice, coming from the Arctic Ocean via the East Greenland current to the Cape Farewell area, is called "Storis".
-During early-July, the East Greenland coast was surrounded by sea ice with concentrations ranging from 3-10 tenth (Fig. 10).
-There was also a tongue of newly formed ice in the Cape Farewell region (Fig. 9).
-Sea ice formed again in Baffin Bay in the third decade of November (Fig. 11) when 3-10 tenth of ice concentration was observed north off Baffin Island.
-This was two weeks later than during 2005.
-Off East Greenland first sea ice formation was only encountered in the Angmagssalik area and to the north at Storfjord Deep during the first decade of October (Fig. 12).
-Due to these favourite ice conditions the cruise WH293 of FRV "Walther Herwig III" to East and West Greenland waters in October/November 2006 was not affected by any sea ice.
+During early-May, the East Greenland coast was surrounded by sea ice with concentrations ranging from 7-10 tenth (Fig. 11).
+There was also a tongue of newly formed ice in the Cape Farewell/Julianehaab Bight region (Fig. 10).
+Sea ice formed again in Baffin Bay in the first decade of November (Fig. 12) when 4-10 tenth of ice concentration was observed north off Baffin Island.
+This was two weeks earlier than during 2006.
+Off East Greenland first sea ice formation was already encountered in the Angmagssalik area and to the north at Storfjord Deep during the first half of August (Fig. 13).
+Due to these adverse ice conditions the cruise WH305 of FRV "Walther Herwig III" to East and West Greenland waters in October/November 2007 was seriously affected by sea ice in the southeast off Greenland and off Cape Farewell (Fig. 14).